 The description of the study that the midwives were required to refer to appears to be missing some basic details.

-More detail has been added about the process of setting up the study.
+More detail has been added about the process of setting up the trial and it has been clarified that the role of the midwives was to identify potential participants based on some, but not all, of the eligibility criteria and, where possible, gain their agreement for the research team to contact them, to explain the trial in more detail and establish full eligibility.
+If fully eligible then it was the researcher’s role to recruit to the trial.

 Participating sites appear to have been selected on the basis of the enthusiasm of FNP teams, and this may fundamentally not have been where, despite good links the community, midwives were equally keen.

-It has been explained in detail that to become a site the FNP team and local midwifery both had to agree that it would be viable, and subsequent meetings focussed on midwifery to ensure, as much as could be possible based on births for previous years, that there would be sufficient potential participants in the local area.
+It was essential that the trial be carried out in areas where FNP work was well-established.
+To become a site the FNP team and local midwifery both had to agree that it would be viable, and subsequent meetings focussed on midwifery to ensure, as much as could be possible based on births for previous years, that there would be sufficient potential participants in the local area.

 In the background the authors state that the "hired hand" approach works against research activity, and yet there is no description as to how this was ameliorated in this study.
 Indeed the authors appear to have spoken to the managers and involved them far more in the induction and site initiation process than discussing it with all available community midwives.

 Literature on the hired hand approach was read after conducting the study, so has been moved more appropriately to the discussion.
+Efforts were made to explain and discuss the trial with all midwives in each of the seven sites.
+However, as researchers external to an organisation, there are no rights of access to any professional groups, and attendance at meetings is by negotiation.

 There is no described power calculation or explanation as to why 300 women would be required for a sample size of 100.
 When under recruitment was recognised, it appears from the manuscript that alternative strategies were sought, but no attempt was made to increase referral rates form the community midwives.

-Power calculation details have been included.
-We also have made it clear that in addition to implementing additional participant identification strategies ongoing communication was attempted with all community midwifery teams and the offer of a paid conference place was made [note it was participant identification methods that were amended- the recruitment remained the responsibility of the research team].
+Power calculation details for the trial have been included (and were in the publicly available trial protocol, which is one of the author citations).
+We also have made it clear that in addition to implementing additional participant identification strategies for the trial, ongoing communication was attempted with all community midwifery teams and the offer of a paid conference place was made if the research team was able to recruit a minimum number of participants (N=16) in that site [note it was identification methods for potential participants that were amended- the actual recruitment remained the responsibility of the research team].
+This has been clarified in the text.

 There are no details re ongoing support.
 Indeed respondent 2 acknowledges she had "limited information that we could give the girls" suggesting that knowledge levels were low.

-The research team had no involvement in the provision of the intervention, and the researchers responsible for recruitment were blind to allocation, so could not provide any ongoing information about service delivery.
+The research team attempted to provide information about the intervention and the trial process, both with the specially prepared DVDs, shown during meetings with additional copies made and distributed to local midwifery team leaders, and by answers during Q&A at the presentations.
+The researchers also provided contact details to manager, e-mail and telephone so that enquiries could be addressed.
+However it is clear that the information did not reach all the relevant midwifery personnel. .